-Woman arrested after throwing eggs and dead racoon at abortion clinic
+Woman arrested after throwing dead raccoon at abortion clinic

 Surveillance video obtained by the Journal shows Ms Strelec leaving the clinic in her vehicle.

 An hour later, she returned and allegedly left a bag at the clinic’s front door.
-Staff slightly opened the bag and saw the dead racoon inside.
+Staff slightly opened the bag and saw the dead raccoon inside.

 “We honestly didn’t know if it was an explosive or what it was,” a volunteer who chose to remain anonymous told the Journal.
 “We were panicked.”